joseph-flinn/site/frontend/posts/plg-product-triad.md

 the collection point for all end user feedback.
 Their primary responsibility is to collect all of this feedback, and synthesize it to a problem definition.
 They also lead the planning on what metrics need to be collected to verify the problem and calculate the value of solving the problem for the end user.
-Product then uses the value calculation to and rank problem definitions against one another.
+Product then uses the value calculation to rank problem definitions against one another.
 All types of reasons of why something should be done in the product should be captured in metrics used to calculate the value.
 No product decision, whether it leads to financial growth or not, is made without the data in support.

-### Desgin
+### Design

 Design owns and is responsible for designing the solution to a defined problem that Product deems the highest value to end users.
 Solutions and alternatives are developed and user feedback is gathered to validate the solution.
 The size and scope of these problems could vary greatly; from a small change in the corner of a settings page to a complete user experience overhaul.
-If the proposed solution is large functionality change that requires significant investment, user feedback via user research should be done previous to implementation.
-However, if the scope of the solution is not large, user feedback comes post implementation and be naturally added to the to Product user feedback collection strategy.
+If the proposed solution is a large functionality change that requires significant investment, user feedback via user research should be done previous to implementation.
+However, if the scope of the solution is not large, user feedback comes post implementation and is naturally added to the Product user feedback collection strategy.
 If A/B testing is applicable, it would be used here to enable in-product user feedback.